almazidiyatshin/test-yandex-zen/README.md

 - randomly generate a starting state;
 - be able to get it from a file (the method is selected through the launch parameters in the console);
 - print a new board state to the console every second.

+## How to use
+There are two options:
+1. Run `node bin/app.js` to launch the application with the generation of a random board;
+2. Run `node bin/app.js /path-to-file` to launch the application and get the board from a file.
+The board in the file must be in this format `[[0, 0, 0], [0, 0, 0], [0, 0, 0]]`.